-You can combine a stay on the island with a trip to Borneo’s Kinabatangan River, staying in a riverside lodge and looking out for orangutan feeding on fig trees.
-You can go one step further and stay at Sepilok, an orangutan sanctuary, or head even deeper into the wilds to the remote Borneo Rainforest Lodge.
-Here, embedded in dense rainforest with no other signs of human habitation, you can explore canopy walkways and search for species such as pygmy elephants.
+You can combine a stay on the island with a trip to Borneo’s Kinabatangan River, staying in a riverside lodge, and looking out for orangutans feeding on fig trees.
+You can go one step further and stay at Sepilok, an orangutan sanctuary, or head to the remote Borneo Rainforest Lodge, even deeper into the wilds.
+Here, embedded in dense rainforests with no other signs of human habitation, you can explore canopy walkways and search for species such as pygmy elephants.

 Japan: a beach destination?
 Absolutely — if you’re prepared to travel a little and venture into areas where few people speak English.
 Ishigaki, an island closer to Taiwan than the Land of the Rising Sun, can be reached via a direct flight from Tokyo — yet few mainlanders ever make it this far.

 Ishigaki’s waters are as clear as those of the Maldives.
 The beaches are eye-catching, stark-white sand broken up by igneous rocks and dwarf pines.
-Although Yonehara Beach is surrounded by strong currents, so swimming is at your own risk, in truth you don’t go there to swim.
+Strong currents surround Yonehara Beach, so swimming is at your own risk, but in truth, you don’t go there to swim.
 Instead, you can marvel at the underwater corals, exploring the surrounding reefs (and their population of manta rays) by glass-bottom boat.

 Kondoi Beach on the island of Taketomi, a ferry ride from Ishigaki, is quieter still.
 The water is an inviting shade of jade around the sandbanks that lie a short distance from the shore.

-The whole island is rimmed in photogenic, golden beaches and white swirling surf, but one of the best stretches of coast belongs to the adults-only, oceanfront Hotel Wailea.
-The hotel provides couples with their own picnic basket for trips to its crescent of private beach, before picking them up again at the end of a languorous afternoon for the five-minute drive uphill to the property.
+The whole island is rimmed in photogenic, golden beaches and swirling white surf, but one of the best stretches of the coast belongs to the adults-only, oceanfront Hotel Wailea.
+The hotel provides couples with their own picnic basket for trips to its crescent of private beach before picking them up again at the end of a languorous afternoon for the five-minute drive uphill to the property.

-From the sea to the sky, Bali was formed through volcanic activity, and its lofty cone volcanoes are deemed sacred by the local people.
+Bali was formed through volcanic activity, and the local people deem its lofty cone volcanoes sacred.
 They also make for some unusual but rewarding hiking.
 Mount Agung, 3,142 m (10,308 ft) above sea level, has a cloud-piercing peak that can be summited over the course of five to seven hours.
 Start in the very early hours of the morning, perhaps lighting incense and saying a quick prayer at a temple along the way to help speed your passage.
-You’re rewarded with terrain that changes from pine forest to lava fields to (finally) the smoking crater rim.
+You’re rewarded with terrain that changes from pine forests to lava fields to (finally) the smoking crater rim.

 If beaches won medals, those of the Seychelles archipelago must surely be on the podium.
 They’re often sheltered, fringed with coconut palms, and sometimes invitingly soft underfoot, sometimes delightfully crunchy.

 Head to private Denis Island, and you’ll find stretches of beach without a footprint in sight.
 On these beaches, as on others around the Seychelles’ islands, you may find sea turtles emerge by daylight to lay their eggs.
-This natural ritual occurs under the cover of darkness in other parts of the world, testament to how quiet, undeveloped and protected the Seychelles’ beaches are.
+This natural ritual occurs under cover of darkness in other parts of the world, a testament to how quiet, undeveloped, and protected the Seychelles’ beaches are.

 Island-hopping allows you to get a little further under the Seychelles’ skin.
-On Praslin, you can trek through a jungle of towering Coco de Mer palms.
+You can trek through a jungle of towering Coco de Mer palms on Praslin.
 On La Digue, you can get a real feel for the Seychelles’ Creole heritage and relaxed pace of life, passing moored wooden pirogues and flower-bedecked homes as you cycle around its vanilla plantations, stopping off at whichever out-of-the-way beach takes your fancy.